alextnetto/alextnetto/src/index.md

 - Minted in Germany, living currently in Brazil.
 - In Ethereum, since block number 12909266.
-- [Optimism](https://ncase.me/trust/), courage and integrity are my core values and have yielded great outcomes.
+- [Optimism](https://ncase.me/trust/), courage, and integrity are my core values and have yielded great outcomes.
-- I played basketball professionally, sports taught me a lot about discipline.
+- I played basketball professionally.
+Sports taught me a lot about discipline.
-- Dropped CS, I learned much more from empirical experiences and time is the most precious resource.
+- I dropped CS, and I learned much more from empirical experiences.
+Time is the most precious resource.
 - 6 years working around software development.
-I have been in different roles: leading teams of 10 devs, creating products, ML, backend, mobile, frontend and smart contracts.
+I have been in different roles: leading teams of 10 devs, creating products, ML, backend, mobile, frontend, and smart contracts.
 - I like bullet points.

 # Current focus and communities

 - ED and initiator @ blockful
-- Always researching in the intersection of mechanism design, public goods and governance
+- Always researching the intersection of mechanism design, public goods, and governance.
 - ENS Delegate and Security Council member
 - Zuzalian
 - Kernel Fellow
 - Chainlink developer expert
 - Organizing ZuFloripa and ETHFloripa for Q1 2025
-- Mantaining an archive ETH node/validator
+- Maintaining an archive ETH node/validator

 # Past adventures